H-chauvet/H-chauvet/README.md

 - 🌱 I’m currently learning C, C++ and Python

-- 📫 How to reach me: henri.chauvet1@gmail.com or henri.chauvet@apitech.eu
+- 📫 How to reach me: henri.chauvet1@gmail.com or henri.chauvet@epitech.eu

 - ⚡ About me: I'm a young student of 19yo, at Epitech Nantes